 Myth – ‘The more books you read, the more you’ll know’

 Actually, it’s the opposite.
 The more information you’ll inject into your brain, the more are the chances of overload and probable leakage!
 Anyone who tells you to refer to multiple sources for one topic shouldn’t be taken seriously!

 How many Hours to Study for UPSC?
 Here’s is the Big Answer

 You might find it hard to believe, but according to our experts at UPSC Pathshala, an IAS aspirant should study for exactly 4 hours everyday for one whole year.

 4 Hours – Everyday – One Year!

-I know it sounds crazy and impossible.
-But this is all you need.
+This may sound crazy and impossible, but this is all you need.

 As we have already mentioned above, UPSC study is not about hard study, it is about smart study!